Where to Stay in Venice: 6 Best Areas & Hotels

 4. Castello

-It’s also one of the quietest neighborhoods in the city, although if you head to Via Garibaldi at night – you’ll find the area’s local nightlife hub.
-This is the widest street in Venice and is home to an array of bars and restaurants.
+Castello is generally one of the quietest neighborhoods in the city, especially in the evenings.
+That said, Via Garibaldi comes alive at night and acts as the local nightlife hub.
+It is the widest street in Venice and lined with casual bars, cafes, and restaurants that feel very local.

 Pros and cons of staying in Castello